narcisoleedev/openChess/README.md

 or (for Debian distros)

 ```
-sudo apt-get install libglfw3 libglfw3-dev libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev libassimp-dev cmake
+sudo apt-get install libglfw3 libglfw3-dev libassimp-dev libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev cmake
 ```

-In case any dependency is missing, feel free to run.
+In case any dependency is missing, feel free to install it.

-After that download and install GLAD, GLFW, ASSIMP and make sure to include standard library headers in the system directories (I used AUR packages).
+After that, download and install GLAD, GLFW, GLM and assimp, and make sure to include standard library headers in the system directories (I installed it using AUR packages).

 Then after installing these dependencies you can just do that in the system root folder: